Derposoft/ai-educator/README.md

 # Welcome to the YouTube Education Project.

 *This is not a complete project, nor do I plan to complete it in this repository.* This is only a practical prototype which I presented as a part of the application process to join the team of USC students - which I am now a part of - to develop a complete version of this project.
-More details on that project may be found here in the future if it ever comes to fruition.
+More details on that project may be found here in the future, if it ends up coming to fruition.

 ### 1. Recommender Algorithm Specifics